FollyBeachBaptist/follybeachbaptist.org/_pages/calendar.md

  <hr>

   **Pray at the Pier**
-  **We meet the2nd Thursday Every Month at 5:00 pm to pray for our government and nation**
+  **We meet the 2nd Thursday Every Month at 5:00 pm to pray for our government and nation**

   <img width="736" height="476" alt="image" src="https://github.com/user-attachments/assets/688cba71-8bbc-4c2a-b8bc-326dc9c8f5b7" />
   <hr>